Why you can trust The Zebra

 Depending on your location, hail can result in varying degrees of destruction to your property.
 In Nebraska, homeowners policies typically come with hail coverage to insure the structure of your home if it's damaged by a hailstorm.

-If your home is located in an area that is notably prone to hailstorms — such as Nebraska, which endured 309 incidents of hail in 2018* — it’s crucial to double-check the details of your insurance policy to see exactly what's covered and what's not — some insurance companies charge more expensive deductibles for hail-prone areas and make exclusions for cosmetic damage, so if your home is damaged but still functional even with aesthetic flaws caused by a hailstorm, your insurer will probably not cover the costs to repair it.
+If your home is located in an area at higher risk for hailstorms — such as Nebraska, which endured 309 incidents of hail in 20182 — it’s crucial to double-check the details of your insurance policy to see exactly what's covered and what's not — some insurance companies charge more expensive deductibles for hail-prone areas and make exclusions for cosmetic damage, so if your home is damaged but still functional even with aesthetic flaws caused by a hailstorm, your insurer will probably not cover the costs to repair it.